6CATSPRO (“We”) are committed to protecting and respecting your privacy.

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation which replaced the Data Protection Regulation (Directive 95/46/EC).
 The Regulation aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.

-Even though the UK has expressed its intention to leave the EU in January 2020, the GDPR was applicable in the UK from 25th May 2018.
+Even though the UK has left EU in, the GDPR is applicable in the UK.
 The Government intends for the GDPR to continue in UK law post Brexit and has also introduced a Data Protection Bill to replace the current Data Protection Act in due course.
-6CATS operates across the EU and complies fully with all EU and specific country regulations.

 Your rights under the GDPR are set out in this notice.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 For the purposes of data protection legislation in force from time to time the data controller is 6CATSPRO Limited, 1-3 Sun Street, London, EC2A 2EP, UK, +44(0)20 7374 6957

 Who are 6CATSPRO and what do we do?

 We are a specialist compliance partner for the international recruitment sector.
 We collect the personal data of the following types of people to allow us to undertake our business;